Richard Butchins

-Richard Butchins is a British filmmaker.
+Richard Butchins is a British filmmaker, artist and writer.
 He has worked as presenter and director of arts and current affairs documentaries, and as an investigative filmmaker, for television programmes such as BBC One's Panorama, Channel 4's Dispatches and ITV's Exposure.
 Having had an arm paralysed by polio as a child, and through also being neuro-diverse Butchins "uses his own experience as a disabled person to make work which addresses disability".